A shrub that eventually grows into a tree.

 Western Mexico outside of Baja California, including regions along the Pacific Coast; and

 USDA hardiness zones:

-Well drained, gravelly, dry, low in organic content.
-Apply composted manure in winter to
+Very well drained, gravelly, low in organic content.
+Fertilize with composted manure in

 Water after becoming established:

-Trim lightly in winter to control shape.
+Trim only lightly to shape.
 This plant grows very slowly.
-Remove weeds by hand
+Remove any tall weeds by hand that

-This plant is a member of the Caltrop family (Zygophyllaceae).
-Its slow growth does not
+This plant is a member of the Creosote Bush family (Zygophyllaceae).

 Do you have additional information or a different